gzhang33/modavista/README.md

 - **Media Library**: Centralized image management with usage tracking.
 - **Category Management**: Dynamically organize products by clothing types.
 - **Responsive Dashboard**: Manage your store from any device.
+- **Variants Builder**: Add multiple color variants in one submission; each color becomes an independent product record with its own media.

 ### ⚡ Performance & Optimization
 - **Image Optimization**: Automatic compression and lazy loading for fast delivery.